kai-niemi/pestcontrol/README.md

 ## Install Toxiproxy (optional)

-Toxiproxy is a TCP/IP interceptor based chaos testing tool.
-It can optionally be used by pestcontrol to intercepting CockroachDB inter-nnode gRPC traffic and apply "toxics" like slowing down responses, limiting bandwidth etc.
+Toxiproxy is a TCP/IP interceptor chaos testing tool.
+It can be used by pestcontrol to intercepting CockroachDB inter-node gRPC traffic and apply "toxics" like slowing down responses, limiting bandwidth etc.

 See [Installing Toxiproxy](https://github.com/Shopify/toxiproxy?tab=readme-ov-file#1-installing-toxiproxy)

-> Toxiproxy is disabled by default.
-See configuration section on how
-> to enable it to intercept and trash the gRPC traffic between nodes.

 # Building